-Welcoming a newborn into your family is an unforgettable experience, but adjusting to your baby's sleep patterns can be one of the biggest challenges for new parents.
+Welcoming a newborn into your family is a wonderful experience, but adjusting to your baby's sleep patterns can be one of the biggest challenges for new parents.
 Since newborns have not yet developed a regular day-and-night rhythm, frequent waking is completely normal.

-However, establishing a gentle newborn sleep schedule and a calming bedtime routine from the very beginning can help your baby develop healthy sleep habits over time.
+The good news is that establishing a gentle bedtime routine from the beginning can help your baby develop healthy sleep habits over time.
 This guide explains how to create a peaceful bedtime routine, recognize your baby's sleep cues, and encourage better sleep while following safe sleep recommendations.

 Understanding Newborn Sleep